JordiCorbilla/stock-prediction-deep-neural-learning/README.md

 # Stock prediction using deep neural learning

+Predicting stock prices can be a challenging task as it often does not follow any specific pattern.
+However, deep neural learning can be used to identify patterns through machine learning.
+One of the most effective techniques for series forecasting is using LSTM (long short-term memory) networks, which are a type of recurrent neural network (RNN) capable of remembering information over a long period of time.
+This makes them extremely useful for predicting stock prices.

-Predicting stock prices using a TensorFlow LSTM (long short-term memory) neural network for times series forecasting.
+This TensorFlow implementation of an LSTM neural network can be used for time series forecasting. **Successful prediction of a stock's future price can yield significant profits for investors**.

 ## 1) Introduction